-The "Capitulare de villis vel curtis imperii Caroli Magni", issued by him in 812, governs, inter alia, three-field agriculture, fruit care, the breeding of cattle and the viniculture regulated.
-Included are strict provisions regarding hygiene in the winemaking with the ban, the grapes with your feet too stamp or to keep the wines in animal skins, as well as bids for the use of barrels with iron rings and that each vine three to four "coronas de racemis" (ironworks or Bogreben should have).
-Furthermore, he allegedly granted the winegrowers the right to cook even pressed wine and display this through a green bouquet (bushes) above the front door.
+The "Capitulare de villis vel curtis imperii Caroli Magni" issued by him and recorded in 812, includes three-field agriculture, fruit care, livestock breeding and livestock farming viniculture regulated.
+Included are strict provisions regarding hygiene in the winemaking with the ban, the grapes with your feet too stamp or keep the wines in animal skins, as well as bids for the use of barrels with iron rings and that each vine three to four "coronas de racemis" (ironworks or Bogreben should have).
+Furthermore, he allegedly granted the winegrowers the right to cook even pressed wine and display this through a green bouquet (bushes) above the entrance door.
 This is true in many sources as the "birth" of Buschenschank, In the Capitulare itself or in other original sources this fact is not mentioned and therefore unsecured.

-A similar story is going on over the Corton mountain Burgundy he also recognized as a good location.
-In 775 he donated the upper part of the slope of the abbey of Saulieu, which named in his honor the white wine Corton-Charlemagne pressed there.
+A similar story is going on over the Corton mountain in the Burgundy told, which he has also recognized as a good location.
+In 775 he donated the upper part of the slope of the Abbey of Saulieu, which named in his honor the white wine Corton-Charlemagne pressed there.
 His name is in the community Aloxe-Corton even today.
 Charlemagne was a moderate drinker and detested drunkenness.
 He remarked: "Only he who loves moderation is a true friend of wine" .
 In public banquets, he should have drunk no more than three times over table, that is, not more than three trophies.
 Supposedly he especially loved the muscatel, To his favorite wines counted the red wine Cornas on the middle Rhône.
 Supposedly he drank but then in old age dear White wine, there red wine unwanted, his white beard dyed.
-The monarch named the twelve months of the year in his mother tongue and gave October the name "Windume Manoth" (month of the year) vintage ).
+The ruler named the twelve months of the year in his mother tongue and gave October the name "Windume Manoth" (month of the month) vintage ).
 In his time, the production of beer on a larger scale.